Eric-Keys/soc-analyst-lab/README.md

 # soc-analyst-lab
-SOC analyst lab showcasing blue team skills with Splunk SIEM, Sysmon(EDR), Wireshark, and Active Directory for log collection, threat detection, and
+SOC analyst lab showcasing blue team skills with Splunk SIEM, Sysmon(EDR), Wireshark, and Active Directory for log collection, threat detection, and threat analysis.

 ## Overview
 This project demonstrates a hands-on SOC Analyst Lab designed to simulate a small enterprise environment and prctice blue team cybersecurity skills.
 It combines many in-demand tools to provide realistic scenarios for log collection, event correlation, and threat detection.
 This project helped me gain experience in incident monitoring and investigation.